joshgerdes/jekyll-uno/_drafts/deploy-azure-naming-tool-into-an-azure-webapp-as-a-container.md

 ![Azure Naming Standard - Generate](/uploads/azurenamingtool-generate.png "Azure Naming Standard - Generate")

-If you click **Reference,** you can see the reference criteria that Azure Naming Tool works with generating your Naming schema, for example for ApiManagement APS, we can see that the short name is: API, it supports up to 256 characters but cannot have a '#', and does not need a globally unique name.
+If you click **Reference,** you can see the reference criteria that Azure Naming Tool works with generating your Naming schema; for example, for ApiManagement APS, we can see that the short name is: API; it supports up to 256 characters but cannot have a '#', and does not need a globally unique name.

 ![Azure Naming Tool - Reference API Management](/uploads/azurenamingstandard-referenceapi.png "Azure Naming Tool - Reference API Management")

-If you navigate to: **Configuration**, this is where you can specify any Custom changes to suit your Organisation or Organisations _(yes you can use this as a Cloud Architect or Consultant, to generate names of multiple organisations)_.
-If you don't like the default prefixes for the Resources, Regions, Environment or even Delimiters you can adjust them here.
+If you navigate to: **Configuration**, this is where you can specify any Custom changes to suit your Organisation or Organisations _(yes, you can use this as a Cloud Architect or Consultant to generate names of multiple organisations)_.
+If you don't like the default prefixes for the Resources, Regions, Environment or even Delimiters, you can adjust them here.

 ![Azure Naming Tool - Configuration](/uploads/azurenamingtool-configuration.png "Azure Naming Tool - Configuration")

-On the **Configuration** pane, you can also **Export** and **Import** a configuration from a previous install.
+You can also **Export** and **Import** a configuration from a previous install on the Configuration pane.

-There is also an Azure Naming Tool Swagger API, that you can leverage _(the API key can be found under Admin)_, in your Infrastructure as Code or script deployments.
+There is also an Azure Naming Tool Swagger API that you can leverage _(the API key can be found under Admin)_ in your Infrastructure as Code or script deployments.

 ![Azure Naming Tool - API](/uploads/azurenamingtool-api.png "Azure Naming Tool - API")